onlyquake/xonotic-wiki/Team_Deathmatch.markdown

 Object of the Game
 ------------------

-The gameplay of Team Deathmatch (TDM) is very similar to [[Deathmatch|Deathmatch (DM)]], but the players are divided into two teams (Red and Blue) and are pitted against each other.
+The gameplay of Team Deathmatch (TDM) is very similar to [Deathmatch](Deathmatch (DM)), but the players are divided into two teams (Red and Blue) and are pitted against each other.
 Here, teammates may need to communicate with one another to ensure victory.
 \* Each kill you make (known in-game as a **frag**) awards your player 1 point.
 \* You will lose 1 point if you **suicide** (e.g. fall off the map into space, sink into lava, or kill yourself with a weapon).
 \* You will lose 1 point should you frag a teammate, otherwise known as **Friendly Fire** (*NOTE: Only if the match has FF enabled*).